Startercode/django/README.md

 I've also created a versioning system for improving a project after installation

 :bulb: What if you could clone the repository "version" you want, for how far you want to build a project

 :bulb: maybe I could create an api that installs the version that you want when building your project?

+:bulb: say you choose lvl 3; lvl 3 will install all the packages/apis/frameworks/docs you need for a lvl 3 system.
+It will also include the mvp through lvl 2 checklist to guide you on building your project.

 Installation
 ---